Converting blood TAC to plasma TAC

 Figure.
 Plasma-to-blood ratio is only dependent on hematocrit, if tracer, and possible label-carrying metabolites, are distributed instantly and equally in the water spaces of plasma and red blood cells.

-Notice that even if the tracer can penetrate RBC membrane quickly, the concentration inside RBCs may still be negligible because of high plasma protein binding.
+Even if the tracer can penetrate RBC membrane quickly, the concentration inside RBCs may still be negligible because of high plasma protein binding.
 In that case follow the case for tracers that persist in plasma.

 Note that some radioactive metabolites may persist in the plasma, or are trapped in blood cells, and that the ratio at equilibrium may be very different from 1.
 In these cases, the blood-to-plasma ratio may have to be measured at several time points (for example [11C]L-deprenyl-D2), fitted to an appropriate function (for example a sigmoidal function), and thereafter blood-to-plasma conversion is done using the individual or population average function.
+[11C]MDL 100,907 is rapidly transported into RBC, but it additionally is bound to 5-HT2ARs on platelets, leading to plasma-to-blood ratio less than 1, but the ratio later increases due to metabolites that do not enter RBCs (Ito et al., 1998; Hinz et al., 2007).
+Platelets express also SERT, which may decrease the plasma-to-blood ratio of many radiotracers targeting serotonin and dopamine systems.

 [11C]Metomidate is an example of tracer which, along with its radioactive metabolites, stays in the blood water spaces; the blood-to-plasma ratio is only dependent on blood hematocrit and water contents of blood cells (63%) and plasma (94%).